 During her law school career, Vaishali served as the Editor-in-Chief of the Psychology, Public Policy, and Law Journal.
 She also interned with Legal Services of Greater Miami, the Health and Elder Law Clinic, and the Medical-Legal Interdisciplinary Clinic.
 During one summer, she worked as a clerk for the Florida Supreme Court in Tallahassee, Florida.
 Also, she interned with a judge in the Eleventh Judicial Circuit Court.
 Within the law school, Vaishali was involved in the Student Ambassador program and the Books and Buddies program.
 Vaishali is interested in civil litigation, including Real Property Law, Labor Law, and Family Law.

-Emily Horowitz graduated from the University of Miami School of Law in Spring 2012.
+Emily Horowitz is in her second year as a Post-Graduate Student Service Fellow at UM Law.
+Emily graduated cum laude from the University of Miami School of Law in Spring 2012.
 Emily earned her Bachelor's and Master's degrees from the University of Miami.
 Prior to starting law school, Emily served as an AmeriCorps volunteer for two years and worked in the University of Miami Athletics Department.
 While in law school, Emily clerked for the Honorable John J. O'Sullivan, worked at Kozyak, Tropin & Throckmorton and Jackson Lewis LLP, and was a Certified Legal Intern at the Miami-Dade Public Defender's Office.

 Contact us with all of your questions concerns and ideas!